john32b/winmt/readme.md

 # WIN-MT

+> ✴️ **2022-08 NOTICE** -- I am done with Windows, I will never be working on this project ever again 👻👻

 On a **Windows 10** installation, **`win-mt`** *(Windows My Tools)*, is a **NodeJS** tool that can apply **tweaks/modifications** to various **system settings** based on a **config file**.

 **More specifically :**